 The Knowledge Center’s curriculum focuses on industry-specific technical training at all levels.
 GSI believes informed and properly trained employees are the key to increasing the quality of services and ultimately helping both individuals and trade entities to realize their full potential.

-GSI tests that contain both natural and laboratory-grown diamonds
+GSI tests jewelry designs that contain both natural and laboratory-grown diamonds

 The photo above is typical of jewelry that GSI tests that contain both natural and laboratory-grown diamonds.
 The photo is captured by exposing the diamonds to deep short wave ultraviolet radiation (SWUV) at about 225 nm.
 At this wavelength of light, the growth patterns of the diamond become evident by exciting fluorescence at the surface of the diamond.
 The pattern is then used to determine if the diamond shows natural or laboratory-grown growth.